Self-Employed Mortgages For First-Time Buyers

 Less straightforward cases might return a result of Refer.
 That means the DIP decision will be referred to the underwriter's lending team, and they usually come back with a decision in a day or two.

-A DIP is not a guarantee you'll get definitely be approved for the mortgage.
+A DIP is not a guarantee you'll get definitely get a mortgage offer.
 That comes later.
-But it does mean that based on the information provided, the lender is happy to lend you the loan amount requested.
+But it does mean that based on the information provided, the mortgage lender is happy to lend you the loan amount requested.

 It's important to note a DIP is not tied to any particular property either, so you can get one before you've even found the home of your dreams!